superhighfives/v1.charliegleason.com/public/writing/harp-gulp-and-browsersync.md

-A couple of weeks ago I decided to rejig my personal site, because I hit a particularly tough patch in [Saints Row 4](saints-row-4) and what else would I spend a Saturday doing?
-Previously I'd had good experiences with [Pith](pith), which is a really solid Ruby based static site generator, but I'd overcomplicated the whole thing and it felt a bit clunky.
+A couple of weeks ago I decided to rejig my personal site, because I hit a particularly tough patch in [Saints Row 4][saints-row-4] and what else would I spend a Saturday doing?
+Previously I'd had good experiences with [Pith][pith], which is a really solid Ruby based static site generator, but I'd overcomplicated the whole thing and it felt a bit clunky.
 Plus I wanted to try some new fanciness.

-After setting up [Jekyll](jekyll), another Ruby based static site generator (we should acronym that, no?), I got a [tweet](tweet) from Glen Maddern, mentioning a deep affection for [Harp.js](harp).
-It made me realise that though I've admired it from afar, I hadn't really messed much with [Node.js](node), and a personal site is a pretty good place to get your hands dirty.
+After setting up [Jekyll][jekyll], another Ruby based static site generator (we should acronym that, no?), I got a [tweet][tweet] from Glen Maddern, mentioning a deep affection for [Harp.js][harp].
+It made me realise that though I've admired it from afar, I hadn't really messed much with [Node.js][node], and a personal site is a pretty good place to get your hands dirty.

-At the same time, I was hearing good things about [Gulp.js](gulp), the Node based streaming build system, and I'd always found it's predecessor [Grunt.js](grunt) a little verbose.
+At the same time, I was hearing good things about [Gulp.js][gulp], the Node based streaming build system, and I'd always found it's predecessor [Grunt.js][grunt] a little verbose.

-[BrowserSync](browsersync) was the final piece of the puzzle, and I was primarily curious about its much touted ability to inject CSS changes without reloading the page.
+[BrowserSync][browsersync] was the final piece of the puzzle, and I was primarily curious about its much touted ability to inject CSS changes without reloading the page.

 So I dug in.